rust-lang/rfcs/text/0000-advance-security-disclosure.md

 ecosystem is not worth it compared to the big increase of the risk of leakage (as we'd need to notify a lot of companies under this program).

-In addition, such a policy would require defining who a "big players" is, and any such definition would either be too broad (disclosing in advance to a set of organizations wide enough to make leaks inevitable) or become a kind of preferential treatment for a subset of organizations.
+In addition, such a policy would require defining who a "big player" is, and any such definition would either be too broad (disclosing in advance to a set of organizations wide enough to make leaks inevitable) or become a kind of preferential treatment for a subset of organizations.